SaadArdati/google_generative_language_api/README.md

 import 'package:google_generative_language_api/google_generative_language_api.dart';
 ```

-You can then use the various methods provided by the package:
+You can then use the various methods provided by the package like so:

+### Generate messages
 ```dart
 void main() async {
   final MessagePrompt prompt = MessagePrompt(